 An electrical power plant used a set of coal-fired boilers to generate high pressure steam.
 The boiler house was under the control of a superintendent with many, many years of experience.
 But, eventually, as happens to all of us, time caught up with him, and he decided to retire.

-A few weeks after his departure one of the boilers started making an inexplicable banging noise.
-No one could figure out the cause of the noise.
-Management called in boiler consultants, the process safety coordinator organized a HAZOP, the inspection group conducted extensive surveys — all to no avail.
-The banging noise continued.
+A few weeks after his departure the piping to one of the boilers started vibrating uncontrollably.
+No one could figure out what was going on.
+Management called in boiler consultants, the process safety coordinator organized a hazards analysis, the inspection group conducted extensive surveys — all to no avail.
+The vibration continued.

-So they decided to call up the retired superintendent and ask him if could figure out what the problem was.
-He agreed, came into the boiler house, immediately walked over to an obscure section of the boiler piping and hit that piping very hard with a large hammer.
-The banging stopped.
+So management called the retired superintendent and asked him to come back to his old haunts and see if could figure out what the problem was.
+He agreed and showed up the next day.
+After catching up with some of his old friends, he walked over to an obscure section of the boiler piping and hit that piping hard a couple of times with a large hammer.

 Management was, of course, delighted and asked the retired superintendent to send them his invoice.
 His invoice was for $10,000.
 This led to outrage.
 How, management asked, could he justify such a large amount of money for just a few minutes of work.

 So, he sent them a revised invoice; it read:

 - For knowing where to hit the pipe: $ 9,900